 The Lowdown on the Ketogenic Diet, Part 1

 The ketogenic diet is rapidly gaining new followers, so we sat down with Scott Bergman, DC to get the scoop on this popular lifestyle option.
-This is part two of a series, where we learned about possible issues patients might experience with the ketogenic diet.
+This is part one of a series, where we learned about possible issues patients might experience with the ketogenic diet.
 Patients experiencing extreme symptoms should refer to their healthcare practitioner.
 Always work with a healthcare practitioner prior to starting a new diet plan.

 What tips can you provide for minimizing or avoiding the “keto flu”?